abpoll/unsafe/README.md

 We provide an extensive technical documentation in the `docs/` subdirectory.
 The current version is `docs/v01.pdf`

+Head over to the examples in the `examples/` directory to see how UNSAFE is used in practice, and get hands-on experience with setting up a script or notebook for getting risk estimates.

 ## Examples
 The expected use case for UNSAFE is provided as a tutorial in the `examples/philadelphia_frd/notebooks/partial_data_example.ipynb` notebook.
 This notebook also includes detailed markdown documentation to describe the workflow.
 All of the data (it's a small example) needed to run this example is included when you install unsafe.
 Another example is provided in `examples/philadelphia_frd/notebooks/full_data_examples.ipynb`.
 This example can be reproduced if you download data from an external source.
 We include it to illustrate how accounting for uncertainty in exposure and vulnerability can result in a substantially different representation of expected flood damages than the standard approach.